tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/25_The_Prime_Modality_and_Psychodynamic_Dimensions.md

 ### Article 3: The Architecture of Consciousness: Your Path to Self-Mastery

-**SEO-Optimized Title:** Decode Your Mind: A High-Level Overview of the Quantum Mindfulness Framework
+ Decode Your Mind: A High-Level Overview of the Quantum Mindfulness Framework

 **Article Body:**